AjithPanneerselvam/task-etcd/README.md

 **Run**

-1. Create a .env file and add Github Client ID and Secret as follows.
+1. Create a .env file and set values for the following environment variables.
 ```
 GITHUB_CLIENT_ID=<YOUR_GITHUB_CLIENT_ID>
 GITHUB_CLIENT_SECRET=<YOUR_GITHUB_CLIENT_SECRET>